-In 2007, one case of measles was reported in King County in an unvaccinated child who was exposed to the virus while traveling in India.
-The case was no longer contagious upon returning to the U.S. No secondary cases were reported.

-In 2004, there were six cases of measles in toddlers adopted from orphanages in China, with one secondary case in a family member visiting from California.
-In 2001, 12 cases of measles linked to an outbreak in Korea were reported.
+In 2007 one case of measles was reported in King County in an unvaccinated child exposed to the virus while traveling in India.
+In 2004, six cases of measles in toddlers adopted from orphanages in China were investigated, with one secondary case in a family member visiting from California.
+In 2001, 12 cases of measles were reported, all linked to an outbreak in Korea.